aws-samples/aws-cdk-examples/python/codepipeline-build-deploy-github-manual/README.md

 ## Overview

 This AWS Cloud Development Kit (CDK) Python example demonstrates how to configure AWS CodePipeline with GitHub, CodeBuild, and CodeDeploy to build and deploy a Docker image to an Elastic Container Service (ECS) cluster running AWS Fargate (serverless compute for containers).
-The pipeline sources code from an manually created GitHub repository, builds it using CodeBuild, and deploys the resulting Docker image to ECS Fargate using CodeDeploy.
+The pipeline sources code from a manually created GitHub repository, builds it using CodeBuild, and deploys the resulting Docker image to ECS Fargate using CodeDeploy.

 ## Real-world Example